 Ohio and West Virginia Civil Litigation Attorney

-Fields, Dehmlow & Vessels handles most common civil litigation matters.
-Civil litigation can arise from any dispute between persons or organizations.
-Litigating a civil matter can often be a lengthy and costly endeavor.
-We make every effort to resolve disputes as efficiently as possible.
+Fields, Dehmlow & Vessels handles most common civil litigation matters, which can arise from any dispute between persons or organizations.
+Litigating a civil matter can often be a lengthy and costly endeavor, so we make every effort to resolve disputes as efficiently as possible.
 The best solution is usually a negotiated solution, and resolving the matter earlier is often better.
 Filing a lawsuit should be the last resort.

-We endeavor to resolve civil lawsuits as quickly and efficiently as possible.
-But, sometimes we have to fully litigate matters all the way to final resolution in court.
-WE TRY CASES.
-It is important to obtain counsel that can, and will, resolve the matter in court, which may require arguing the case before a jury.
-Some of our recent litigation results:
+We endeavor to resolve civil lawsuits as quickly and efficiently as possible, but sometimes we have to fully litigate matters all the way to final resolution in court.
+We try cases.
+It is important to obtain counsel that can and will resolve the matter in court, which may require arguing the case before a jury.
+Some recent litigation results:

-- November 2007, Ethan Vessels obtained a jury verdict for $79,000 on behalf of an elderly man that had suffered a broken sternum in an automobile collision.
+- November 2007, obtained a jury verdict for $79,000 on behalf of an elderly man who suffered a broken sternum in an automobile collision

-- February 2008, after a bench trial, Ethan obtained a $100,000 judgment on behalf of a man who suffered a concussion resulting from an assault and battery.
+- February 2008, after a bench trial, obtained a $100,000 judgment on behalf of a man who suffered a concussion resulting from an assault and battery

-- July 2008, Ethan, along with co-counsel, obtained a jury verdict for $389,000 on behalf of commercial property owners whose property had been taken by the state in order to widen a highway.
+- July 2008, along with co-counsel, obtained a jury verdict for $389,000 on behalf of commercial property owners whose property had been taken by the state in order to widen a highway

-- August 2008, Ethan secured a jury verdict for $287,500 on behalf of a client who had suffered a brain injury that permanently destroyed the client’s ability to smell.
+- August 2008, secured a jury verdict for $287,500 on behalf of a client who had suffered a brain injury that permanently destroyed the client’s ability to smell

 We have litigated the following types of matters: